arcadian-root/githubAnalysis/README.md

 # GitNet
-* Visualize Github Network by Contribution to Repositories
+* Visualization of Github Network by Contribution to Repositories

 ## Getting Started